 What should I know about graduate grading?

 Please review the Graduate Grading section in our Student Handbook (under: Graduate Programs: Academic Policies).
 Incompletes may be given in “exceptional” situations when some portion of the course requirements have not been completed, however the student does take the final exam.
-Please see the Graduate Office in the OAA with any questions.
+Please see the MSN/DNP Division office with any questions.

 What are the policies about professional attire?

 Remind students about Graduate policies related to name tags and appropriate attire in clinical settings.
-These links are found under “News/Events” on Grad Place and in the Student Handbook.
+These links are found under in the Student Handbook.

 What about courses with a clinical practicum?